asibionix/dart-go-zero-to-mastery/README.md

 ## How to Support

-If you find this repository useful:
+If you find this repository helpful:
-- Star this repository
+- ⭐ **Star** this repository to show your support
-- Fork it and start your own learning journey
+- 🧠 **Use it as a learning reference** for your own Dart and Go journey
-- Contribute improvements or new problem examples
+- 💬 **Share it** with others who want to build strong logic and programming foundations

+> This repository is **not open for public contributions** — it serves as a structured personal learning journey and reference.

 ---